micahjsmith/project_dai/README.md

 # Project DAI

-This is a project in DAI Lab
+This is a project in DAI Lab that is really great

 - Free software: MIT license
 - Documentation: https://micahjsmith.github.io/project_dai